castai/docs/docs/concepts/vpn-overview.md

 Cloud provided VPN - a VPN option provided by a cloud service provider.

-!!! warning ""
-    Cloud provided VPN is currently not available on Digital Ocean.

 **Traffic in CAST AI platform:**

 In order to access the Virtual Private Cloud (VPC) network of each node CAST AI platform